UoM-Data-Science-Platforms/gm-sde/docs/process-for-research-data-engineers.md

 - Enter "gmcr-rqXXX-[PI name]" as the file share name when prompted
 - If the file share has been correctly set up you will now be able to access it.
 Otherwise you'll need to re-open the support ticket with GMSS/GraphNet

-### Making an amendment to a data file
+## Making an amendment to a data file

-In some cases, an analyst or PI will request a slight change to the data extracts that you have provided for them.
+In some cases, an analyst or PI will request a slight change to the data extracts that the RDE has provided for them.
 Such changes can vary in complexity, so the RDE must judge whether the change is 'minor' or 'major'.
 If the change is considered to be on the border between 'minor' and 'major', then consider it to be 'major' to play it safe.
 Below are the steps involved in making a minor or major amendment to a data file:

-## Making a minor amendment to a data file
+### Making a minor amendment to a data file

 1. In Github, create a new branch, with a suitable name for the proposed change.
 2. Edit the data file(s) locally with the necessary changes.